ayushhhkha/SSE_TeamsVsZoom/README.md

 - Update ``ZOOM_EXE`` variable with an accurate path to the _zoom.exe_ file on local machine

+- Ensure all settings are set to default.
+The camera should be off and blurring should be disabled.

+-  Force shut down both applications.

+-  Ensure the location of EnergiBridge is updated in the main.py based on the users computer location.

+-  Ensure it is in zen mode: 100% brightness, 30% volume, wireless connection, all non-essential applications are stopped, the device notification should be turned off and the laptop should be plugged in.

 2. Run the automation script: